lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 <img src="https://github.com/lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/raw/f50a28ecef002c0e2d1f30a7660b9068f9886c45/Static/nacos-config.png" style="zoom: 50%;" />

-Finally, click on `Publish`, and then add the `@RefreshScope` annotation to the classes that need to dynamically fetch configuration values.
+Click on `Publish`, and then add the `@RefreshScope` annotation to the classes that need to dynamically fetch configuration values.
 Afterward, you can dynamically obtain the configuration values.

 By modifying the configuration in this way, the changes will take effect in each microservice, and this change is dynamically applied without the need to restart the services.

+Finally, this template will use the name of each microservice as a namespace, utilizing configuration groups to distinguish environments (development, testing, production).

 <br/>